kriomant/mockers/doc/guide.md

 In case of failure it produces: ```3 doesn't satisfy to |t: usize| t > 4```, which is more useful.

-Another useful macro is `arg!` which allows to check whether argument matches specified pattern:
+Another useful macro is `arg!`, which allows to check whether an argument matches a specified pattern:

 ```rust
 #[macro_use(arg)] extern crate mockers;